 Top 10 Eddie Van Halen Guitar Solos

-Guitar wunderkind Eddie Van Halen is undoubtedly one of the most important rock musicians of the last 35 years.
+The guitar wunderkind was undoubtedly one of the most important rock musicians of the late 20th century.

 When Kenney Jones Joined the Who